PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 > To test the correct behaviour of *your own services* you should publish it "for internal use".
 > In order to test it, you can use any of your applications to subscribe to this service.

-This token can be requested from the platform's token endpoint by providing the client credentials, i.e. the *Consumer Key* and *Consumer Secret* of your application.
+The token can be requested from the platform's token endpoint by providing the client credentials, i.e. the *Consumer Key* and *Consumer Secret* of your application.

 1. Go to your application in the [Applications](https://platform.planqk.de/applications) section
 2. Copy the curl command into your clipboard by clicking the "Copy Text" button.
 The command contains already the consumer key and secret encoded as Base64 string.